matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-18-day_033_asciinema.md

 <br>

     Step 4b (Playing local save):
-    asciienma will tell you exactly where it saved your recording.
+    asciinema will tell you exactly where it saved your recording.
     To view the recording in your terminal type:

     asciinema play /path/to/your/recording